twolfson/sublime-files/README.md

 [EULA]: EULA

 ## License
-In accordance with Sublime Text's EULA, all files except for `README.md` and `download-eula.sh` in this repository are owned by SUBLIME HQ PTY LTD.
+In accordance with Sublime Text's EULA, all files except for `.gitignore,` `README.md`, `download-eula.sh`, and `extract-sublime.sh` in this repository are owned by SUBLIME HQ PTY LTD.

 Here are the specific lines regarding that ownership:

 [Copyright lines](EULA#L53-L54)

-With respect to the excepted files (`README.md`, `download-eula.sh`), those are released to the Public Domain by Todd Wolfson under the [UNLICENSE][].
+With respect to the excepted files (`.gitignore`, `README.md`, `download-eula.sh`, `extract-sublime.sh` ), those are released to the Public Domain by Todd Wolfson under the [UNLICENSE][].

 [UNLICENSE]: UNLICENSE